New Hire Reporting for Federal Agencies

 What is the New Hire Reporting Program?

-New hire reporting is the process by which employers provide basic information about any person recently added to the payroll.
+New hire reporting is the process by which employers provide basic information about any person recently hired or re-hired.
 Federal agencies report the new hire information within 20 days of hire to the National Directory of New Hires (NDNH), a component of the Federal Parent Locator Service (FPLS) within the Federal Office of Child Support Enforcement.
 This service compares the new hire data with child support information from all states and, when a match is found, forwards the new hire information to the appropriate state child support enforcement agency.
 With new hire information, the state child support enforcement agency has the ability to issue an income-withholding order quickly.
 This is especially helpful for interstate cases (when one parent lives in a different state from his or her child), which are often the most difficult cases for states to resolve.

 Data Elements - Federal law requires Federal agencies to collect and transmit seven data elements to fulfill their new hire reporting responsibilities: